magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 ```
 </details>

 I then re-ran the correlation analysis, comparing this new "LLM-as-a-judge" metric against the baseline BERTScore:
 ![Description](images/bert_vs_llm.png)

+**Important caveat**: the development set consisted of only 30 examples, so these correlations should be interpreted cautiously.
+Small sample sizes make correlation estimates unstable, and minor changes in the data could shift the values noticeably.

+That said, the qualitative trend is clear:

 The right plot shows a visibly stronger trend.
 Importantly, the LLM-as-a-judge metric correctly identifies the worst summaries — those with human scores of 0.0 — by assigning them very low metric scores (e.g., 0.4), a task the baseline metric completely failed to do.